Don Juan (poem): Canto II

 Exiled from Seville.
 Don Juan travels to Cádiz, accompanied by Pedrillo, a tutor, and servants.
 Throughout the voyage, Juan pines for the love of Donna Julia, but seasickness distracts him.
 A storm wrecks the ship; Juan, his entourage, and some sailors escape in a long boat.
-Adrift in the Aegean Sea, they soon exhaust their supplies of food and eat Don Juan's dog.
-Afterwards, the sailors turn cannibal and eat Pedrillo; later, the cannibal sailors go mad and die.
+Adrift in the Aegean Sea, they soon exhaust their supplies of food, they eat their leather shoes and clothes, and then they eat Don Juan's dog.
+The sailors turn cannibal and eat Pedrillo.
+They manage to catch some birds to eat, and a sleeping turtle.
+They drink sea water and the cannibal sailors go mad and die.
+They eventually wash up, after the boat overturning in a reef and killing more survivors, and Juan manages to make it onto the land before collapsing.
+The sight of land stops the remaining few from choosing someone else to eat.
+Juan and a couple other sailors never commit cannibalism.
+This Canto is largely based on accounts by survivors of the wreck of the Wager, including Byron’s grandfather, Admiral John Byron, who as a young man had endured the wreck of H.M.S.
+Wager off the coast of Chile.

 Juan is the sole survivor of the shipwreck and the escape in the long boat.
 Upon landfall at one of the Cyclades islands, two women, Haidée and Zoe, the latter being the maid of the former, discover the shipwrecked Juan and care for him in a cave at the beach.
 Haidée and Juan fall in love, despite neither speaking or understanding the language of the other.
-Moreover, Haidée's father, Lambro, is a pirate and a slaver who dislikes Don Juan, and has him enslaved and sent to Constantinople, in the Ottoman Empire.
+Moreover, Haidée's father, Lambro, is a pirate and a slaver who dislikes Don Juan.
+Haidee knows that if her father knew about Juan, that he would have him enslaved and sent to Constantinople, in the Ottoman Empire.
+She keeps him in a cave for around a month, and then when her father, goes on a voyage to do some pirate stuff, then she brings Juan out on walks.
+Haidee teaches him some Greek, and the pair get ceremoniously 'wed' under the stars.